pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

   </figcaption>
 </figure>

-There are also systems which were marketed to the general public but possibly never sold, including the Famicom Fitness System, which would allow you to connect an exercise bike to your Famicom.
+There are also programs which were marketed to the general public but possibly never sold, including the Famicom Fitness System, which would allow you to connect an exercise bike to your Famicom.